blobostuff/rnd/trou-du-cul.md

 ---

-*These rules are altered in the following special cases:*
+*These basic rules are altered in the following special cases:*

+---

 At the beginning of one's turn, if the last play was equal to the one previous, the current player can choose between the following actions (in place of the